jo-m-lab/ARBOL/README.md

                            SaveEndNamesDir = "~/tieredoutput/endclusts")
 ```

+Harmony can be used for integration during each clustering step.
+This is done automatically when
+*harmony_var* is specified. *harmony_var* is the covariate to pass to Harmony over which to integrate.

 **Note** ARBOL() can take a long time to run.
 Running on 20K cells could
 take a few hours on a low-power machine.
 Running on 100k+ cells could take over a day.
 This timing varies
 based on the heterogeneity of your data.